emberjs/ember-data-fixture-adapter/README.md

 ## Installation

-You can use it as an addon using `npm install --save ember-data-fixture-adapter`.
+You can use it as an addon using `ember install ember-data-fixture-adapter`.

 If you are using it in globals mode, you can use [Ember Giftwrap](https://github.com/ef4/ember-giftwrap) to build it for your